Close your eyes and imagine it is 1938. The German chemists Otto Hahn and Fritz Strassmann have just discovered nuclear fission.

 The article lays out how bad actors exploit social media for propaganda purposes at large scales, serving up deliberate falsehoods to manipulate divisive national conflicts.

-The trolls we encounter may not all be maladjusted losers living in their parents’ basements.
+At least some of the trolls we encounter may not all be maladjusted losers living in their parents’ basements.

 We are often more concerned with the appearance of our personal behavior than the actual substance.
 So we hold grudges and carry on our personal warfare with each other out of sight.
 Or so we think.
 Not so fast, suggests this article from The Atlantic.
 It discusses the effect of parental conflict on children: